 - We may share any information with our other affiliates to help detect and prevent identity theft, fraud and other potentially illegal acts; to prevent abuse of the Website; and to facilitate joint or co-branded services.

-The Data collected directly from you through the Website, shall be stored in the US.
+The Data collected, directly from you through the Website, shall be stored in India.

 7. How long do we keep your Data for?